Auquan/help_project/_posts/contributors/2020-06-11-davidardagh.md

 ---

-I'm the head of users at Auquan where I look after our data science competition platform QuantQuest.
-Before I started working in Tech, I originally went to medical school so I'm really excited to be working on this project.
+In my day job I'm the head of users at Auquan where I look after our data science competition platform QuantQuest.

+I originally went to medical school so I'm really excited to be working on this project.
+It is amazing to see how people have come together to help others accross the globe.

 [See my Linkedin Profile](https://www.linkedin.com/in/davidardagh)